kddubey/cappr/docs/source/select_a_prompt_completion_format.rst

 A note on few-shot prompts
 --------------------------

-While all of the examples in the documentation are zero-shot prompts, nothing about CAPPr prevents you from using few-shot prompts / in-context learning.
+While all of the examples in the documentation are "zero-shot" prompts (they don't include examples of inputs and expected outputs) nothing about CAPPr prevents you from using few-shot prompts / in-context learning.
 Just make sure you're not paying too much money, latency, or data for a small benefit.
-Use :func:`cappr.llama_cpp.classify.cache` or :func:`cappr.huggingface.classify.cache` if applicable.
+Use :func:`cappr.llama_cpp.classify.cache_model` or :func:`cappr.huggingface.classify.cache_model` if applicable.
 And consider that you may not need to label many (or any!) examples for few-shot prompting to work well.\ [6]_

 Footnotes